morganlemin/morganlemin.github.io/README.md

 #### Participant Benefits

-To be eligible for co-authorship, the following criteria needs to be met:
+To be eligible for co-authorship of any future journal or resource publications, the following criteria needs to be met:
 + Completion of the primary round questionnaires AND,
 + Completion of at least one of the secondary round questionnaires AND,
 + Review of the publication draft and confirmation that you are happy for it to be submitted.